skokec/superfans-gpu-controller/README.md

 sudo ./install_daemon.sh
 ```

-Service is registered for start at system startup.
+Service is registered to start at system startup.
 Start and stop it using:
 ```bash
 # start
 sudo systemctl start superfans-gpu-controller